Little Einsteins

 Little Einsteins is an American live-action/animated children's television series developed by Douglas Wood.
-Produced by The Baby Einstein Company and Curious Pictures, the series follows the adventures of a team of four young children: Leo, June, Quincy, and Annie.
+Produced by Curious Pictures in association with The Baby Einstein Company, the series follows the adventures of a team of four young children: Leo, June, Quincy, and Annie.
 Together, they travel around the world in Rocket, an anthropomorphic red rocket ship, and undertake various missions, with the goal of solving a problem, helping someone, or finding something.

-Little Einsteins was developed after The Walt Disney Company acquired and purchased The Baby Einstein Company.
+Little Einsteins was developed after The Walt Disney Company acquired The Baby Einstein Company.
 Extensive research was done to ensure the series was appealing to preschoolers.
-Production of each episode was located at Manhattan, New York, with animation provided by Curious Pictures.
+Production of each episode was located at Manhattan, New York.
 Little Einsteins started with a direct-to-video film Our Huge Adventure; it was released on August 23, 2005.
 The series later premiered on October 9 on Disney Channel's programming block Playhouse Disney.
 It was concluded on December 22, 2009, after two seasons and 67 episodes.

 Critics opined that Little Einsteins introduced children to classical music and art without lowering levels of intelligence.
 Several reviews lauded the quality of music, animation, and visuals; others deemed the series educational, well-crafted, and valuable to children.
 Little Einsteins received high viewership and influenced the development of merchandise, video games, and others.
 It was nominated for two Daytime Emmy Awards for Outstanding Children's Animated Program in 2008 and 2009.
 The album Disney's Little Einsteins Musical Missions also received a nomination for Best Spoken Word Album for Children at the 49th Annual Grammy Awards.

 Overview

+The first broadcast episode, "I Love to Conduct", pairs Edward Hicks's painting The Peaceable Kingdom with Edvard Grieg's piece "Morning Mood".

 The curriculum of Little Einsteins primarily focuses on teaching art and music appreciation.
 In each episode, a famous or culturally significant work of art will be integrated within the plotline; these are most often paintings, but other art forms (such as sculptures) have been featured occasionally.
 The artwork featured is frequently connected to a specific culture or part of the world, and special episodes will have more than one piece showcased.
 In addition, a composition of music (typically from the Baroque, Classical, and Romantic eras) will be played multiple times throughout the episode and likewise affect the plot.
 The show also promotes recognizing different kinds of musical instruments, notation, and terminology.

 The show is also designed to encourage viewer participation.
 Over the course of an episode, the Little Einsteins will regularly interact with the audience and require their assistance at several points throughout their journey.
 The characters will also prompt the audience to perform specific actions that include patting their laps, identifying objects, solving puzzles, and singing or dancing along to help them overcome obstacles and complete their mission.